Takeshiii/Kanban-board/README.md

 1. Install Dependencies:

-    - After downloading the project, run the command `npm install` to install necessary dependencies.
+    - After downloading the project, run the command npm install to install necessary dependencies in both general project folder and `server` folder.

 2. Starting server: